A Mighty Wind: Plot

 After folk music producer Irving Steinbloom dies, his children Jonathan, Naomi, and Elliott organize a memorial concert, hoping to feature his three most famous acts: The Folksmen, The New Main Street Singers, and Mitch & Mickey.

-The Folksmen trio — Mark Shubb, Alan Barrows, and Jerry Palter — were once the most popular of the acts but have not appeared together in decades.
-They had minor hits, and their most famous song was "Old Joe's Place."
-Despite not playing or seeing each other for years, their reunion is positive and full of good memories, so they diligently begin rehearsing for the concert.
+The Folksmen trio—Mark Shubb, Alan Barrows, and Jerry Palter—were once the most popular of the acts but have not appeared together in decades.
+They had several minor hits, including their most famous song "Old Joe's Place."
+Despite not playing or seeing each other for years, their reunion is very positive and full of good memories, so they diligently begin rehearsing for the concert.
 Although some tension arises over whether to include "Skeletons of Quinto", a somber song about the Spanish Civil War, in their otherwise upbeat set list, they enjoy working together again.

 The New Main Street Singers are the second generation of the original Main Street Singers, formed by George Menschell, the only living member of the original group, who sings and holds a guitar he cannot play.
-Performers include Terry Bohner and his wife Laurie, a former adult film star, now founders of Witches in Nature's Colors (WINC), a coven of modern-day witches that worships the power of color, and former juvenile delinquent Sissy Knox, the daughter of Fred Knox, one of the original Main Street Singers.
-Their manager, Mike LaFontaine, most famously appeared in a short-lived and mostly forgotten 1970 sitcom, Wha' Happened?.
+Performers include former adult film star Laurie Bohner and her husband, life-long Main Street Singers fan Terry, now founders of Witches in Nature's Colors (WINC), a coven of modern-day witches that worships the power of color, and former juvenile delinquent Sissy Knox, whose father Fred was one of the original Main Street Singers.
+Their manager, Mike LaFontaine, most famously appeared as Li'l Eddie Dees' in a short-lived and mostly forgotten 1970 sitcom, Wha' Happened?.
 The group is known for their complex harmonies, forming what Menschell terms a "neuftet".

 Mitch Cohen and Mickey Crabbe appeared as Mitch & Mickey, a former couple that released seven albums and ended performances of their most famous song, "A Kiss at the End of the Rainbow," by kissing each other.
-After a dramatic break-up years before the events of the film, Mickey seemingly moved on and has married a medical supply salesman, but Mitch broke down emotionally and has never fully recovered.
-As the pair reunite and rehearse, romantic tension and personal regrets repeatedly imperil their participation in the concert.
+After a dramatic break-up years before the events of the film, Mickey seemingly moved on and has married a medical supply salesman named Leonard, but Mitch broke down emotionally and has never fully recovered.
+As the pair reunite and rehearse, romantic tension and personal regrets repeatedly imperil their participation in the concert in spite of connecting again musically.